-A connection agreement between a distributor and a generator contains specific terms and conditions relating to connection and access to the distributor's distribution system.
-Appendix E of the Distribution System Code contains the standard forms of connection agreements for micro-embedded generation facilities, and for small embedded generation facilities or mid-sized embedded generation facilities.
-It also sets out the information to be contained in a connection agreement for a large embedded generation facility.
+A Connection Agreement between a distributor and a generator contains specific terms and conditions relating to connection and access to the distributor's distribution system. -Appendix E of the Distribution System CodeDSC contains the standard connection agreements for micro-embedded generation facilities.
+It sets terms and conditions for small embedded generation facilities, mid-sized embedded generation facilities and large embedded generation facilities.